 This post will try to rip apart some misconceptions around the basic reproduction number of an infection defined as R0 and, more precisely, the R0 of COVID-19, the new Coronavirus disease first identified in Wuhan, China.
 You’ll learn to debate my imaginary nemesis Chad who has no clue about R0 and COVID-19 but likes to pretend.

 How do we deal with the overwhelming information about this virus?
-We have all the right to be worried; after all, an epidemic is getting nasty and the news sites are not glowing with optimism.
+We’ve all the right to be worried; after all, an epidemic is getting nasty, and the news sites are not glowing with optimism.
 On the contrary, we hear and see terrifying stories.
-The fast spread, how countries are closing borders for people with fever, how random people are falling on the streets.
+About the fast spread, countries closing borders for people with fever, and random people falling on the streets.
 And we hear and read numbers.
-A lot of numbers trying to explain local, regional, and global severity of this virus.
+Many use numbers to explain this virus’s local, regional, and global effects.

 “Don’t you know?
 The R0 is now reaching high numbers.”
 That’s that typical bro-dude talking.
 That bro, conveniently standing between the snack table and fridge at your friend’s housewarming party.
 You know, the dude that nods at random people coming in and giving other people noogies.
 The one that has a one-syllable name like Chu… Chuff..?
 Chud..?
 Chad!!!
 His name is Chad!